 - are breastfeeding or plan to breastfeed.
 Ivermectin has been found in breast milk when taken by mouth and may pass into breast milk after using Sklice Lotion.
 If you use Sklice Lotion and breastfeed your baby:

-- talk to your healthcare provider about the best way to feed your baby during treatment with Sklice Lotion.
+- talk to your healthcare provider or pharmacist about the best way to feed your baby during treatment with Sklice Lotion.

 How should I use Sklice?

 - See the detailed instructions for use that come with Sklice.

 - Keep eyes tightly closed and protect eyes with a washcloth or towel.